joejcollins/rhapsody-angel/queens/2020-beryl.md

 ## 11 F + 3 S
 ## 2020 Queen Unmarked

+2020-07-23 Saw eggs (not a lot of them, perhaps they are slowing up?), grubs but didn't see the queen.
+No signs of swarming.

 2020-07-17 Queen cells but there are eggs and a lot of bees.
 Couldn't find the queen.
 Some queen cups, might be considering swarming?

 2020-07-10 Lots of brood.
 Saw eggs but didn't see the queen.
 There are a lot of bees.
 The supers are filling.